ob1-s/prime-pods-env/README.md

 The log is verbose, it'll show all the setup/training process for the first acquired pod (offset 0), and any critical messages from the others.

+#### ⚠️ WARNING: sometimes the env will fail to terminate pods if something goes wrong, so keep an eye on them

 ## TODOs

 - [ ] make H100 the default